Accessibility statement for Imperial College London website

 There are over 400 staff at Imperial who have access to publish content on the website.
 We share accessibility reminders regularly with all, and offer an accessibility training module to all new and existing members of the content creators' community, however, due to sheer size of the whole website (Over 50,000 pages) and the number of contributors, some of this content still may not be fully accessible, for example:

-• Most video content that was uploaded pre-2020, does not have captions, transcriptions, or audio descriptions
+• most video content that was uploaded pre-2020, does not have captions, transcriptions, or audio descriptions

 • some tables do not have row headers

-• some pages have poor colour contrast
+• some pages have elements with poor colour contrast

 • some heading elements are not consistent